mewc/oimrdj/README.md

-# README_template title of repo for
+# OI MR DJ

-A React app with Firebase authentication, database and deployment, querying with GraphQL and Spotify API usage all behind a Material-Ui front-end.
+A React app with Firebase authentication, database and deployment, and Spotify API usage all behind a Material-Ui front-end.

 Created by [mewc](https://github.com/mewc)